vsivsi/meteor-file-collection/README.md

 ## Installation

-I've only tested with Meteor v0.8.
+I've only tested with Meteor v0.8 and v0.9.
 It may run on Meteor v0.7 as well, I don't know.

 Requires [meteorite](https://atmospherejs.com/docs/installing).
 To add to your project, run: